5 steps to Building Financial Resilience

-If there’s one thing we’ve all learnt from the last year, it’s that life can surprise us.
+If there’s one thing we’ve all learnt from the last few years, it’s that life can surprise us.
 Sometimes it’s a good surprise, like a new baby or a pay rise.
 Sometimes it’s more of a nasty shock: redundancy, sickness, a relationship breakdown.

 This is especially important if you’re the type to bury your head in the sand when the bills start piling up.
 But most people can benefit from getting an updated idea of where their money is going.